karlkd/cantor/README.md

 ## Introduction
 Cantor is a global sequence generator service, which is distributed, stateless and high available.

 Cantor generates unique, relatively orderly and inverse decodable 64-bit integer IDs.

+This project provides a easy way to use it in your docker environment.
+In fact, you can only use a few commands to start up all the components the service depends on and the tools, such like monitors and load testing.

+This project contains several components:
+- Cantor service: the maintain service of the project
+- Redis: one of the storage Cantor can depends on, optioanl in runtime
+- HBase: one of the storage Cantor can depends on, optioanl in runtime
+- Grafana: used for monitoring Cantor instances
+- InfluxDB: storage Grafana depends on
+- JMXTrans: used for collecting the monitor data of Cantor

 Protocol of ID